-- Generous Sign-Up Bonus for a No-Annual-Fee Card: The bonus beats the competition by $50-$100.
+- Bonus for new cardholders is generous: Among travel cards with no annual fee, the bonus beats the competition by $50-$100.

 Earning Points & Rewards

 The Bank of America Travel Rewards card makes it easy to collect points just by using your card for routine purchases.
-You’ll receive 1.5 points for every dollar you spend on every purchase, where many travel cards, by contrast, only award 1 point per $1 spent on the majority of purchases, plus bonus points on airline, hotel, or travel purchases.
-But unless you spend a ton of money on travel, it can be tough to build up a lot of points on those cards.
+You’ll receive 1.5 points for every $1 you spend, regardless of what you buy.
+In contrast, many travel cards award 2 or more points per $1 on airline, hotel, or other travel purchases, but only 1 point per $1 on everything else.
+So unless you spend a ton of money on travel, it can be tough to build up a lot of points on those cards.

-A flat-rate credit card gives you more opportunities for earning points—especially if you use your card for every purchase.
-For example, if you regularly charge $1,000 a month to your Bank of America Travel Rewards card, you’ll automatically collect at least 1,500 points a month—adding up to $180 worth of free travel by the end of the year.
+In other words, a flat-rate credit card gives you broader opportunities for earning points.
+For example, if you regularly charge $1,000 a month to your Bank of America Travel Rewards card, you’ll automatically collect at least 1,500 points a month—adding up to at least $180 worth of free travel by the end of the year.

-Unlike some no-annual-fee credit cards, the Bank of America Travel Rewards card doesn’t cap the total number of rewards points you can earn, nor does it set an expiration date for rewards.
+There's no cap on the total number of rewards points you can earn, nor is there an expiration date for rewards.

 That said, redeeming your rewards points should be fairly simple.
 All you have to do is make a qualifying travel purchase and Bank of America will reimburse you, dollar for dollar, with a statement credit.

-There is a wide variety of expenses that qualify for the travel reimbursement that may surprise you.
-For example, besides airfare, car rentals, and hotels, you can also be reimbursed for:
+There is a surprisingly wide variety of expenses that qualify for the travel reimbursement.
+Besides airfare, car rentals, and hotels, you can also be reimbursed for:

-You can redeem your points for gift cards and cash, too.
-However, points that are redeemed for cash are only worth 0.6 cents each.
-Points redeemed for gift cards will vary in value, depending on the retailer.
+You can redeem your points for gift cards and cash, too, but we wouldn't recommend it.
+Points that are redeemed for cash are only worth 0.6 cents each, and those redeemed for gift cards will vary in value, depending on the retailer.